jirisimek98/camel-quarkus-openshift-interop/README.md

 ````

 ### Using :latest tag
 You can submit a WIP PR [example](https://github.com/llowinge/release/commit/2dd7846900fb52a039d8129c2ece713a26e69985) to https://github.com/openshift/release that's putting a minor change on the test script for example echo command.
+The automation will then recognize the changes and run some checks.
-Once the automation recognized the job will be affected from the PR, you'll be able to run rehearse.
+Unless you are a trusted user in the openshift-ci group, the PR will automatically get `needs-ok-to-test`.
+This needs to be undone, so you need to ask a trusted user (vkasala or someone from the openshift-ci gorup) to comment `/ok-to-test` so that you can run rehearse tests.

 You can do it with commenting eg. `/pj-rehearse periodic-ci-jboss-fuse-camel-quarkus-openshift-interop-main-camel-quarkus-ocp4.15-lp-interop-camel-quarkus-interop-aws`